GrACE: Generation using Associated Code Edits: Associated Code Updates

 Our problem formulation above abstracts away three important and challenging related sub-problems that are crucial to build an end-to-end tool.
 These three sub-problems are: (1)~edit localization, (2)~edit granularity, and (3)~associated edits identification.
 The associated code update problem formulation assumes that we have some solution for these three related problems.

-\emph{\textbf{Edit localization}:} The edit localization problem seeks to find the locations $\locations$ where the developer should make edits.
-How we get these locations is dependent on the end application.
-For example, in an IDE, the user's cursor location is a good indicator of the locations where the developer wants to make changes.
-Another option is to build a model or technique that predicts the next edit locations given some prior associated edits.
+\paraheader{Edit localization} The edit localization problem seeks to find the locations $\locations$ where the developer should make edits.
+How we get these locations is dependent on the application.
+For example, in an IDE, cursor location is a good indicator of where the developer wants to make changes.
+Another option is to build a model that predicts the next edit location given prior associated edits.
 In \overwatch~\cite{overwatch}, locations were picked based on whether certain learned patterns matched the code at those locations.
 The patterns that were matched against were selected conditioned on the past applications of associated edit patterns.

-\emph{\textbf{Edit granularity}:} The edit granularity problem refers to the issue of defining what constitutes an ``edit''.
-We assume that we have some heuristics to define when a local code change qualifies as a single edit.
-All changes made between two versions that successfully parse, for example, can be used as a definition of a single edit, as in the work~\cite{bluepencil}.
+\paraheader{Edit granularity} The edit granularity problem refers to the issue of defining what constitutes an ``edit''.
+We assume that we have heuristics to define when a local code change qualifies as a single edit.
+All changes between two versions that successfully parse can be used as a definition of a single edit, as in the work~\cite{bluepencil}.
 Another heuristic could be to combine all changes that occur within a small spatial vicinity of each other (in a commit) as a single edit~\cite{c3po}.